ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/000_kafka.md

 We need to decide on a technology through which we are going to do data streaming.

 There are several options here:
-- Kafka or kafka compatible solutions such as Redpanda
+- Kafka or Kafka compatible solutions such as Redpanda
 - Redis
 - ZeroMQ/RabbitMQ/ActiveMQ